Before Conan usurped the position, The Kindaichi Case Files was the name representing the Japanese mystery Manga genre.

 As repetitive and predictable as this formula might sound, no Kindaichi investigation is ever dreary.
 For a start, there’s usually some sort of ghostly, supernatural element involved.
 The actual killings themselves also tend to be “creative,” to put it in a very polite way.

 6. Kindaichi seldom takes on a case voluntarily

 While Kindaichi is sometimes invited to join police investigations, most of the time, he gets involved involuntarily.
 The usual scenario is that of him ending up trapped somewhere during an excursion or visit.
-That he can even walk into brutal murders while camping or just attending a fashion show has expectedly been made fun of in other Japanese works.
+That he can even walk into brutal murders while camping or attending a fashion show has long been made fun of in other Japanese works.